- Over 1,000 individuals have filed Zantac cancer lawsuits.

 Due to the ubiquity of the drug before the 2020 recall, millions of people took the over-the-counter heartburn medication.

-According to a press release by another law firm handling Zantac litigation—Baum Hedlund Associates—those who have already filed Zantac lawsuit can pursue their claims in California state court, under a newly-established Judicial Council Coordinated Proceedings (JCCP).
+According to a press release by another law firm handling Zantac litigation—Baum Hedlund—those who have already filed Zantac lawsuit can pursue their claims in California state court, under a newly-established Judicial Council Coordinated Proceedings (JCCP).

 Similar to multidistrict litigation, the California Zantac JCCP is the largest of its kind at the state level in the nation.